 Cast aluminum alloys are important for various government and military uses.
 An aluminum alloy is a material created by combining specific elements with pure aluminum to enhance its properties, primarily to increase strength.
 These elements include copper, silicon, manganese, iron, magnesium and zinc at levels that sometimes consist of almost 15 percent of the alloy’s weight.
 When the aluminum is in molten form, it is combined with these other elements to produce a metal ready for manufacturing.
 From armor to vehicles to artillery, aluminum alloys are a staple component in most military equipment.

 Metals that fall into a military-grade category have their own unique set of specifications they must meet for classification.
-These specs make the process uniform when different manufacturers construct the same military or government part.
+These specs make the process uniform when manufacturers use different production methods to construct the same military or government part.
 Metal castings for government use are often stronger than most other metals.

 Some of the most popular uses of cast aluminum in the military include:

 - Armor: Aluminum is easily weldable, so it is perfect for almost any body armor component.
 Military vehicles frequently use 5000-series aluminum for an extra shell of armor protection.
 Heat treatment can enhance 7000-series aluminum alloys to make them more versatile and robust.

 - Vehicles: Aluminum parts in military vehicles have increased in recent years.
 Aluminum construction is lighter than other materials, making ground transportation, military aircraft and more easier to transport over long distances, as well as more mobile, fuel-efficient and lightweight.

 - Artillery: Besides streamlining the manufacturing process, aluminum compositions produce lighter weapons, making transportation easier for soldiers.
 Several examples of aluminum-based artillery include mines, torpedos and rocket launchers.
 The M-60 machine gun consists of various aluminum components.

 Bullet Casting Alloys